rajin-khan/rajin-khan/README.md

 <p align="center">
     &nbsp;
-    I am an aspiring Developer who thrives in solving complex problems and leveraging industry-standard computing algorithms and data structures, along with designing and implement beautiful UI/UX solutions.
+    I am an aspiring Developer who thrives in solving complex problems and leveraging industry-standard computing algorithms and data structures, along with designing and implementing beautiful UI/UX solutions.
 </p>
 <p align="center">
     Driven by a desire to make a tangible difference in the world of technology and science, I am dedicated to crafting innovative solutions for complex challenges.